Jayian1890/DHT_Hunter/docs/inprogress/ai_save_state.md

 ## Recent Changes

 Recent significant changes to the codebase include:
-- Progress on Phase 3.1: DHT Core Components Consolidation
+- Completion of Phase 3.1: DHT Core Components Consolidation
   - Creation of consolidated DHT core utilities module in `include/utils/dht_core_utils.hpp` and `src/utils/dht_core_utils.cpp`
   - Consolidation of DHT constants, DHTConfig, RoutingTable, KBucket, DHTNode, and PersistenceManager classes
   - Implementation of thread-safe singleton pattern for all components
-  - Creation of test program to verify consolidated components
+  - Made DHTNode constructor and key methods public
+  - Added support for metadata acquisition through the DHT
+  - Implemented findNodesWithMetadata method in DHTNode class
+  - Updated application_controller.cpp to work with the new DHTNode and DHTConfig classes
+  - Fixed build issues related to missing DHT constants
+  - Fixed metadata acquisition in the DHTMetadataProvider
-  - Documentation of changes in `docs/inprogress/phase3_summary_part1.md`
+  - Documentation of changes in `docs/changes/dht_core_refactoring.md` and `docs/technical/dht_core_implementation.md`
 - Completion of Phase 2.4: Consolidation of system utilities
   - Consolidation of thread, process, and memory utilities into system_utils module
   - Removal of legacy thread, process, and memory utility implementation files